Acting for Two: Carl Switzer played both Alfalfa and rich kid Cornelius in Alfalfa's Double.

 Beam Me Up, Scotty!: The line "Otay!" is often said to have been coined by Buckwheat.
 In actuality, it was coined by Porky.

-Missing Episode: A few of the earlier silent films (Yale Vs. Harvard, Heebee Jeebees, Edison, Marconi & Co., Growing Pains, The Holy Terror) are completely lost, while footage from a handful of other silent entries (notably Our Gang, the series first film) has also gone missing.
+A few of the earlier silent films (Yale vs. Harvard, Heebee Jeebees, Edison, Marconi & Co., Growing Pains, The Holy Terror) are completely lost, while footage from a handful of other silent entries (notably Our Gang, the series first film) has also gone missing.

 Some of the sound shorts (Small Talk, Lazy Days, Moan & Groan, Inc., A Tough Winter, Little Daddy, Big Ears, A Lad an' a Lamp, The Kid From Borneo) were removed from the Little Rascals' television package in the early 1970s, largely due to content deemed inappropriate.
 Railroadin' was never shown on television, as its soundtrack was reported missing during the initial sell to syndication (it has since shown up).
 Some stations supposedly didn't air The First Seven Years, possibly due to its climax involving the kids playing with swords.

 Cast member Tommy "Butch" Bond once filed a lawsuit against the owners of the MGM entries for using his likeness without his permission.
 As such, all of the Butch episodes were not shown in syndication for a period of time.

 The Other Darrin: Buckwheat was played by Willie Mae Taylor for two shorts, before the role permanently went to William Thomas (though some fans consider Taylor's Buckwheat and Thomas' Buckwheat to be two completely different characters).